microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOStorageEntity/readme.md

     Description
       - Required: No
-      - Description: Description of the storage entity
+      - Description: Description of the storage entity.

     Comment
       - Required: No